 In addition we do not allow the consumption of Alcohol on our premises or in our vehicles.
 Any person under the influence of alcohol or drugs will not be allowed in a canoe or transported on our vehicles.
 No refunds will be given to any person to who this sanction is applied.

 The land along the river bank is private land and the same rules apply.
 You should seek the landowner's permission first.
 There is always concern for pollution of the water and land associated with wild camping.
 In addition, cooking and fires present their own risks.
 Litter left behind is also an obvious annoyance.
 In any case, there are plenty of campsites along the River Wye and with good planning you should not find yourself either without a pitch or too far from a campsite.

 CAN I CANOE IF I AM PREGNANT?

 It is generally not a good idea to go canoeing when you are pregnant.
 If you are more than 12 weeks pregnant you might find fitting correctly into a buoyancy aid uncomfortable.
 It is also worth considering that when you are on the river there are only a few places you can find public toilets.
 In addition to this there are potential dangers of impact trauma that you could be subjected to, and you enter into the activity entirely at your own risk.
 As part of the canoeing experience you may find yourself having to carry the canoe, and carrying something this heavy whilst you are pregnant is strongly advised against no matter how far along you are.
 If we feel there is too much risk or the buoyancy aid does not fit correctly then we reserve the right to decline participation.
-Please contact us prior to arrival to discuss this further.
+Any participant who this applies to must contact us prior to arrival to discuss this further.

 Can I canoe if I am epileptic?